yetanalytics/project-persephone/doc/cli.md

   --template-id https://xapinet.org/xapi/yet/calibration/v1/templates#activity-2
   --template-id https://xapinet.org/xapi/yet/calibration/v1/templates#activity-3
 ```
-This will exclude the only Template in the Profile that the Statement is valid against, and will result in the same validation failure output as above.
+This will only include Templates the Statement is invalid against, so running the command will result in the same validation failure output as in the previous example.

 Note that if we set `--template-id` to be a non-existent Template, e.g.
 ```